hackrack/javascript/week_1/d2/notes/functions.md

 ### Calling a Function

 Now that we know how to define a function, how can we actually use it?
 After we define a function we can **call** it as many times as we please.

-#### A simple example
+### A Simple Example

 Let's step away from `avg` for a bit to see how a simple function call works.
 Say we run a JavaScript file that looks like this: